 Overwatering When Switching from HIDs to LEDs

-Regular HID lights produce a lot of heat and generate lots of infrared light.
+Regular High Intensity Discharge (HID) lights produce a lot of heat and generate lots of infrared light.
 This dries out the plant and the soil and results in the need to water the plant more often.
 However, LED lights generate no infrared light and don't emit nearly as much heat, so there is no need for abundant watering.

 Not Considering the Other Factors